mjreno/mf6-action-test/.vscode/README.md

 Add [settings.json](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) to the `modflow6/.vscode` directory if not already there.
-The following settings can be considered a place to start, the contents of this file are dictated both by desired VSCode behavior and descriptions of the environment:
+The following settings can be considered a starting place as the contents of this file are dictated both by desired VSCode behavior and environmental factors:

 In general, to determine the path of an installed tool in your environment run:
 - bash: `which <toolname>`, e.g. `which fortls`